Start location: Unclassified road 0.5km SW of Ardachy Lodge (NH 373 071)

 The Corrieyairack road was made by Hanoverian troops under General Wade's command in 1731 as a continuation of the road from Crieff to Dalnacardoch which continued across the Drumochter Pass to Dalwhinnie, where it divided, one branch going by Aviemore to Inverness and the other by Laggan to Fort Augustus.
 There was an older road between these two points before Wade’s time; it is shown on a map of 1725 in the British Museum.
 It was by the Corrieyairack that Prince Charles Edward Stewart marched south after raising his standard at Glenfinnan in 1745.

 As this route was blocked by snow for months every winter, it was ultimately replaced by a better road from Spean Bridge by Loch Laggan to Kingussie.
-It did however continue to be used by drovers until the end of the nineteenth century.
+It did however continue to be used by drovers until at least the end of the nineteenth century.

 Today much of the route is within sight of an overhead electricity transmission line.